Botanical Boho Junk Journal Flip Through & Ideas

 However, the more boho journals I saw on Etsy, Instagram and Youtube, the more inspired I became to make one of my own.

-About the same time as this, one of the Facebook groups I’m in (called Junk Journal Trading Post) had an event running where we could swap supplies with someone else in the group.
+About the same time as this, one of the Facebook groups I was in (it’s called Junk Journal Trading Post) had an event running where we could swap supplies with someone else in the group.

 So, I put a request out to see if anyone had any boho-inspired fabrics or trims, or any sparkly fabrics.
 In return, I could offer plenty of vintage ephemera.